 In our course, I will review the standards of correct citation, academic honesty, and intellectual property.
 After this information has been presented to you in class, you are responsible for it and cannot claim ignorance as a defense against an accusation of academic dishonesty.
-You will need to quote directly from literary texts, and appropriately cite these texts, in both of your papers and in your exams.
+You will need to quote directly from literary texts, and appropriately cite these texts, in your blog, in your papers, and on your exams.
 Each of your papers must have a Works Cited page.